TaeHoonHer/TaeHoonHer/README.md

 ## Teaching Assistant
+- 2024 Introduction to Data Science
-- Introduction to Data Science * 2
+- 2025 Introduction to Data Science
+- 2024 Digital Logic Design
-- Digital Logic Design * 2
+- 2025 Digital Logic Design
+- 2025 AI Track for the Gifted at a Science High School
-- AI Track for the Gifted at a Science High School
+- 2026 AI Track for the Gifted at a Science High School

 # UnderGraduate
 ## Leadership & Groups